101 Cooking For Two

 checking for don with a toothpick

-• Remove from oven, allow to cool for a few minutes, then sprinkle with powdered sugar (optional) to serve with butter and maple syrup.
+• Let cool for a few minutes, then sprinkle with powdered sugar (optional) and serve with butter and maple syrup.

 top with a sprinkle of powdered sugar.